mudit94/cypress-gitlab-template-vscode/README.md

 # cypress-setup README

-This is the README for your extension "cypress-setup".
-After writing up a brief description, we recommend including the following sections.
+- This is the instruction manual for using the cypress allure gitlab framework generator extension

 ## Features